Is Your Gambling Out of Control?

 4. Craving to continue gambling behavior

 There becomes a need to gamble with larger amounts of money to feel the same thrill.
 You may become irritable and experience anxiety when attempting to slow down your spending, and you are usually unsuccessful.
-Then you continue to gamble despite feelings of guilt and consequently experience depression
+Then you continue to gamble despite feelings of guilt and consequently experience depression.

 This whole process repeats on what seems a never-ending cycle.
 So, a compulsive gambler is a person whose gambling causes continuing hardship in any facet of their life.
 The only person who can stop the cycle is the gambler.
 Fortunately, there is hope and treatment.